NVIDIA/hpc-container-maker/docs/building_blocks.md

 empty value, i.e., use the latest version supported by the NVIDIA HPC SDK.

+- __cuda_multi__: Boolean flag to specify whether the NVIDIA HPC SDK support for multiple CUDA versions should be installed.
+The default value is `True`, except for aarch64 processors where the default is `False`.

 - __environment__: Boolean flag to specify whether the environment (`LD_LIBRARY_PATH`, `MANPATH`, and `PATH`) should be modified to include the NVIDIA HPC SDK.
 The default is True.